twop/shelv/src/default-notes/default-note-4.md

 # Share your feedback with the team

-**Tip**: You can always submit feedback by clicking the `bug` button on the bottom right corner to submit your ***entire*** note to Shelv team.
+**Tip**: You can always submit feedback by clicking the `bug` button in the bottom right corner to submit your ***entire*** note to Shelv team.

 ## Questions for *you*

 Tell us about your experience so far using Shelv
 Answer:

-What do you use now for your note taking?
+What do you use now for your note-taking?
 Do you use a different app for temporary notes?
 Answer:

 How can we contact you (*optional*)?